-4 Results and discussion
+3 Results and discussion

 In Table 1 we compiled the main trends in the forcing factors (land use, population, climate, efficiency, behaviour, politics) which affect water use.
-Only one scenario (A2) indicates an increase in the resident population of the study area of around 16 % by the end of the century (Fig. 5).
-The remaining scenarios indicate a reduction in the population from 6 to 8 %.
-All scenarios, but especially A1, indicate a significant reduction in agricultural area and an increase in urban area (Fig. 6).
+Only one scenario (A2) indicates an increase in the resident population of the study area of around 16% by the end of the century (Fig. 5).
+The remaining scenarios indicate a reduction in the population from 6 to 8%.
+All scenarios, but especially A1, indicate a reduction in agricultural area and an increase in urban area (Fig. 6).

-The main trends of the SRES for land use changes in Europe, have been identified in several publications (e.g. Schröter et al., 2005; Verburg el al., 2006; Rounsevell et al., 2006; IPCC, 2007) and are resumed in Table 3.
+The main trends of the SRES for land use changes in Europe have been identified in several publications (e.g. Schröter et al., 2005; Verburg et al., 2006; Rounsevell et al., 2006; IPCC, 2007) and are summarised in Table 3.
 All scenarios, but especially A1, show a significant reduction in agricultural area and an increase in urban area.

-Comparing the results for our local scenarios in the Fig. 6 and the SRES European tendencies from different authors (Schröter et al., 2005; Verburg el al., 2006; Rounsevell et al., 2006; IPCC, 2007) in Table 2, it is possible to see that our local scenarios are coincident in the urban and agriculture land use, but not in grassland.
-Our results show that this last type of land use will diminish while the European SRES tendencies are to maintain.
+Comparing the results for our local scenarios in the Fig. 6 and the SRES European tendencies from different authors (Schröter et al., 2005; Verburg et al., 2006; Rounsevell et al., 2006; IPCC, 2007) from Table 2, can be concluded that our local scenarios coincide with the urban and agriculture land use, but not in grassland.
+Our results show that this last type of land use will diminish while the European SRES tendencies for grassland will be maintained on the same level.

 Regardless of the scenario, water use will progressively be reduced until 2100 (Table 4).
-These reductions are mainly due to increased water use efficiency and reduction of irrigated land.
-Even if a warmer and drier future climate will lead to a rise in water demand for irrigation and for domestic use, none of the scenarios shows an increase in water use.
-Also, even when we consider a significant increase in population (scenario A2), overall water consumption will be reduced.
-Our results thus seem to indicate that behavioural and technological factors will be the main factors in shaping future water use in the study area.
+These reductions are mainly due to increased water use efficiency and a reduction in irrigated land.
+Even if a warmer and drier future climate will lead to a rise in water demand for irrigation and for domestic use, none of the scenarios showed an increase in water use.
+Even when we consider a large increase in population